AutoItConsulting/osd-background/README.md

 The solution requires Microsoft .NET 4.0.
 In most deployments the SCCM client will install this version so it seemed a good version to choose.

 ## Usage

-I've decided to stay with the BGInfo + Custom exe style of usage as BGInfo is infinitely customisable trying to reproduce that kind of scheme within my own application would only lead to frustration.

 The basic usage is: